regilero/regilero.github.com/_posts/2014-01-20-saltstack_step_by_step_file_blockreplace.markdown

 Block identity targeting and delimitation is done by a comment.
 By default it use a ``bash`` type of comment with ``#`` characters.
 But you can alter it, if your target is an html file you could use ``<!-- -->`` comments, if it's a code file you could use ``/* */`` comments, etc.

 If you need several blocks in the same file you will need a way to identify theses different blocks, so inside theses comments there should be a unique block identifier.
 The whole marker line is searched, so the whole marker is this unique identifier.
-But if you make several blocks from the same marker model you should maybe add inside a unique variation, this is why the [state documentation][FILEBLOCKREPLACE] example show usage of a jinja ``myvar`` variable present in the state id and in the block marker (imagine theses states running in a jinja for loop, with ``myvar`` taking severa values.
+But if you make several blocks from the same marker model you should maybe add inside a unique variation, this is why the [state documentation][FILEBLOCKREPLACE] example shows usage of a jinja ``myvar`` variable present in the state id and in the block marker (imagine theses states running in a jinja for loop, with ``myvar`` taking severa values.

 The module documentation shows an example of a managed block content in a file (the result):